yogihybo/EX-T3-WiFi/README.md

 ### 3. Loco Control (`LocoUI.cpp`)
 The primary dashboard for driving locomotives.
 - **Throttle**: Features an `lv_arc` serving as a dynamic rotary speedometer.
-- **Function Mapping**: Parses `[address].json` files from LittleFS/SD to dynamically generate a dual-column scrolling list of `F0-F28` buttons specific to the active locomotive.
+- **Function Mapping**: Parses `[address].json` files from LittleFS/SD to dynamically generate a scrolling list of function buttons specific to the active locomotive.
+A default set (F0–F9) is shown for unrecognised locos.
 - **Selection Submenu**: Clicking the active address instantly spawns a hidden overlay popup menu, allowing you to seamlessly swap locomotives via keypad entry.
 - **Direction / E-Stop**: Instant DCC directional toggles and emergency track halts.